-For more information, call the refuge manager at 435-693-3122 or visit qo.usa.qov/chxWk.
+• All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.
+For more information, call the refuge manager at 435-693-3122 or visit go.usa.gov/chxWk.